theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 ```
 Press the **Verify** button to check if your code is correct.
 If everything is fine, you’ll see the message **“Done compiling”** appear at the bottom of the Arduino IDE.
 The Arduino IDE has translated your sketch into an executable program that can be run by the board.
-Now you can **upload** it into the board.
-Press the Upload to I/O Board button.
+Now, press the **Upload button**.
 This will reset the board and force it to stop its current functions.
-Then sends the current compiled sketch is send to the board, got stored it in its memory.
-Then the board will run it.
-When it went fine you'll see the message **“Done uploading”** appear to let you know the process has completed correctly.
+Then the current compiled sketch is send to the board and got stored in its memory.
+Subsequently the board will run it.

+When it went fine you'll see the notifications **“Done compiling.”** and **“Done uploading.”** appear to let you know the process has completed correctly.

 :zap: Note the 2 RX and TX LEDs on the board.
 These flash every time a byte is sent or received.
 They will flicker during the upload process.
 If you don’t see that, or if you get an error message instead of “Done uploading”, then there is a communication problem between your computer and Arduino.
 Make sure you’ve selected the right serial port and confirm that the correct model of Arduino is selected.